 Wei, D. D.; Wang, J. S.; Li, M. H.; Guo, P. P.; Dong, G.; Yang, M. H.; Kong, L. Y. A pilot study of the onset of hepatic encephalopathy (OHE) in mice induced by thioacetamide and the protective effect of taurine by holistic metabolic characterization.
 Metabolomics 2015, 11 (3), 559-570.

 Harmful if swallowed.
 Causes skin irritation.
 Causes serious eye irritation.
-May cause cancer.
+May cause drowsiness or dizziness.
+Suspected of causing cancer.
+May cause damage to organs through prolonged or repeated exposure.